vardhan-cr/mojo/apps/benchmark/README.md

 ## Arguments

-The benchmarking app expects the following arguments:
+The benchmarking app **requires** the following arguments:

  - `--app=<app_url>` - url of the application to be benchmarked
  - `--duration=<duration_seconds>` - duration of the benchmark in seconds

+The following arguments are **optional**:

+ - `--trace-output=<output_file_path>` - local file path at which the collected trace will be written

-any other arguments are assumed to be descriptions of measurements to be conducted on the collected trace data.
+Any other arguments are assumed to be descriptions of measurements to be conducted on the collected trace data.
 Each measurement has to be of form:
 `<measurement_type>/<trace_event_category>/<trace_event_name>`.